python/cpython/Doc/library/pyexpat.rst

 .. method:: xmlparser.StartElementHandler(name, attributes)

-   Called for the start of every element.  *name* is a string containing the element name, and *attributes* is a dictionary mapping attribute names to their values.
+   Called for the start of every element.  *name* is a string containing the element name, and *attributes* is the element attributes.
+If :attr:`ordered_attributes` is true, this is a list (see :attr:`ordered_attributes` for a full description).
+Otherwise it's a dictionary mapping names to values.

 .. method:: xmlparser.EndElementHandler(name)